-Non-inspection CMV enforcement has been calculated using past reporting of enforcement efforts and utilizing a calculated average salary cost of \$48.42 for the state's Troopers.
+Non-inspection CMV enforcement has been calculated using past reporting of enforcement efforts and utilizing a calculated average hourly salary cost of \$48.42 for the state's Troopers.
 Non-MCSAP Troopers are estimated to utilize 300 work year hours throughout the state during the year on CMV enforcement activities without inspections.

 The State's New Entrant Auditor position is staffed full-time by a Trooper.
 Current salary costs are utilized for the assigned Trooper.
-The salary has only been budgeted for 9 months in order to align the New Entrant salary funding with other budgeted salaries due to Fast Act Consolidation of the grant programs.